SCOPE OF THIS CHAPTER

 This is where the supervisor elicits a clear description of the task and what the worker experienced by asking questions and seeking clarity.
 An important element of this stage is that the supervisor is clear about the intended task and whether it was achieved or not.

-The supervisee is encouraged to explore the feelings evoked by the task or experience and think about what this might mean for the child, family or themselves.
+The supervisee is encouraged to explore the feelings evoked by the task or experience and think about what this might mean for the child/young person, family or themselves.
 Without this, subtle yet important clues to family functioning might go unrecognised.

 The supervisor and supervisee need to evaluate their perceived knowledge and beliefs about the case.
 They need to make judgements and decisions based on observations, evaluation of information, available evidence, wider experience, reflection and consideration to relevant research.